Get all the latest data for Bahrain

 What properties can you buy in Bahrain in 2026 with different budgets?

-With $100,000 (about 37,600 BHD), you can buy a studio apartment of 45 to 55 square meters in Juffair (existing tower), an older one-bedroom of 60 to 70 square meters in Juffair, or a compact one-bedroom of 55 to 65 square meters in outer Amwaj Islands (existing).
+With $100,000, or about BHD 37,600, the Bahrain property market is limited, but a buyer may find an existing studio of 45 to 55 square meters in Juffair, an older 1-bedroom apartment of 50 to 60 square meters in Hoora, or a compact older apartment of 55 to 65 square meters in Hidd or Muharraq.

 If you need a more detailed analysis, we have a blog article detailing what you can buy at different budget levels in Bahrain.